 Before you download your batch you will be asked to give your batch an overall rating.
 Please use the following system to rate your batches:

 - 10 – the perfect batch, with no feedback notes and many possible favorites

 - 8 or 9 – great batch, only one or two feedback notes or revisions with mostly great edits

 - 6 or 7 – so-so batch, with some feedback notes and revisions and few really great edits

 - 4 or 5 – not a great batch, with 5 to 10 images requiring feedback notes or revision requests

 - 3 or below – very poor batch, with the majority of the images requiring revision and no great edits

 After you’ve downloaded your images and delivered them to your clients, you can still go back and add favorites or feedback notes to any image.
-Note that not every image requires a favourite note or a feedback note, a great batch might not require any, but when there is something that stands out either positively or negatively, please use these features to let your editing team know.
-Hopefully this little tutorial will help you navigate our feedback system a little bit better and help your editing team continue to deliver better and better edits going forward.
+Note that not every image requires a favorite note or a feedback note, a great batch might not require any, but when there is something that stands out either positively or negatively, please use these features to let your editing team know.
+Hopefully, this little tutorial will help you navigate our feedback system a little bit better and help your editing team continue to deliver better and better edits going forward.

 Tips for Your Editing Team

 Do you feel like your team went above and beyond on the edits they provided you?
 Feel free to leave them a tip!
 These tips go directly back to your editing team and are used for things like team building activities, editor incentives, and pizza parties (PhotoUp employees LOVE pizza parties!).
 In order to leave a tip on a batch of images, simply click the “add a tip for your editor” button located below the rating scale.